 Learn the simple premises of good posture and follow them.
 It is free and easy for anyone to do.

 Parents should educate children about the value of proper posture and remind them of these truths as they grow into adults.
-One of the best ways to insure good posture in your children is to demonstrate it yourself.
+One of the best ways to ensure good posture in your children is to demonstrate it yourself.
 Never forget, those little eyes are looking to you for an example 24 hours a day.

 Prevention is almost always the answer to this condition.
 Back pain caused by poor posture is usually due to overworked back muscles.
 This type of pain can be severe, but is rarely serious.
 Postural correction therapy should bring about a swift end to the pain.